 5.22.4 Faculty, Staff, Student E-Mail Procedures

-Purpose: Central Lakes College has designated the college-issued email account as the official method of communication with students regarding topics of an academic, student service, or administrative topics.
+Purpose: Central Lakes College has designated the college-issued e-mail account as the official method of communication with students regarding academic, student service, or administrative topics.
 Central Lakes College may also send students text messages that do not contain nonpublic data.
 Students can opt out of text messages at any time by texting STOP.

-The intent is to limit to official business the types of emails the College sends out on a student-wide basis.
+The intent is to limit to official business the types of e-mails and texts the College sends out student-wide.
 The College may still disseminate official notices via other methods.
-This policy is not intended to prohibit students from communicating with CLC via any other email accounts.
+This policy is not intended to prohibit students from communicating with CLC via any other e-mail accounts.

 1. The College shall use the college-issued e-mail account to communicate with students officially.
 The College may also use text messaging to communicate with students, provided those texts do not contain nonpublic data.
-Faculty are highly encouraged to share this information with their students in their course syllabi.
+Faculty are highly encouraged to share this information in their course syllabi with their students.

 2. The College shall provide students with on-campus access to computers with internet capabilities.

 3. The College shall not lease or sell student e-mail addresses or phone numbers.

 4. The College shall proactively block unsolicited, bulk e-mail messages to college-issued e-mail accounts.

 E-mail Assignment and Maintenance